 The chemical engineering department is dedicated to providing educational opportunities in chemical engineering to a highly selective, predominantly undergraduate student body of talented individuals.
 The department encourages close interactions between students and the faculty, who are dedicated to education and are actively engaged in scholarship that enriches the educational program.
 The program emphasizes active learning with a strong laboratory component.
 The department nurtures the intellectual, professional and personal development of its students and faculty in order to prepare and encourage them to be highly competent professionals and responsible members of society.

-Following the definition presented by the Accreditation Board for Engineering and Technology, the department's educational objective statement broadly reflects the career accomplishments and expectations of alumni who graduate from the program:
+Following the definition presented by ABET (The Accreditation Board for Engineering and Technology, Inc.), the department's educational objective statement broadly reflects the career accomplishments and expectations of alumni who graduate from the program:

 Alumni will experience success in a variety of postgraduate environments, including, but not limited to, chemical engineering professional practice and advanced study.

 |1: Technical Competency||1.A Content Competency||Students will display basic competency in each of the technical areas identified as essential to chemical engineers.||a,k|

 |1.B Curricular Integration||Students will be able to apply knowledge of technical concepts beyond the specific course where material is first taught.||a,k|

 |1.C Analysis/ Evaluation||Students can apply material beyond simple recall of facts.||a,e|

 |1.D Lab Skills||Students will have familiarity with, and ability to operate, modern laboratory equipment.
 Students gain an appreciation of health and safety concerns in the laboratory.
 Students will have the ability to apply appropriate software tools to help them solve problems.||b,k|

 |2: Intellectual Development||2.A Design||Students learn to solve realistic engineering problems that may not be fully specified and do not have a single answer.||a,c,e,I,k|